Ajedi32/echovr_api_docs/README.md

 TODO: API always returns zero for teams?

 ##### `teams[].stats.catches`
-Number of times the subject succssfully caught a pass by a team member
+Number of times the subject successfully caught a pass by a team member

 ##### `teams[].stats.steals`
 Number of times the subject stole the disk from the opposing team